nuremics/nuremics-labs/README.md

 When running the **App** again, **NUREMICS®** detects that all required **input parameters** for `OneProc` have been successfully mapped.

-But it now tells that some **input paths** are missing, and the developer is prompted to define them using either the "user_paths" or "required_paths" key.
+However, it now reports that one or more **input paths** are missing.
+These are explicitly listed, and the developer is prompted to define them using either the `"user_paths"` or `"required_paths"` key.

 ```shell
 | OneProc |